Josefa Texidor Torres

 Josefa Texidor i Torres (also known as Pepita Texidor and Teixidor; 17 November 1865 – 8 February 1914) was a Spanish painter.

+Biography

 Born in Barcelona in 1865, Torres was trained by her father, José Texidor Busquets, her brother, Modest Texidor Torres and later she studied under Francesc Miralles.
 Her brother wanted her to dedicate herself to the painting of portraits, but Pepita preferred, from the beginning, the use of watercolours and the painting of cultivated flowers.
 Pepita was trained in music, singing and painting and often travelled.
 She remained single and dedicated herself to family and charity work.
 She participated in many exhibitions in Barcelona and at the Exposition Universelle (Paris, 1900), where she was awarded a silver medal for her flower sprays in Springtime and Autumn.
 She was nominated an honorary member of the "Union des femmes peintres et sculpteurs".
 She died at the age of 49 in Barcelona in 1914, after a year of severe illness.